GoogleChromeLabs/telnet-client/README.md

 a TCP/IP server through an interactive terminal.
 In other words, a Telnet client.
 This provides a demonstration of the [Direct Sockets API].

-This demo is supported in Chrome 105.0.5193.0 and later.

 ## Privacy

 This application is served statically and is cached for offline use.
 No